Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Quest Project

-This project retrofitted Shell’s Scotford upgrader for carbon capture and storage (CCS).
-The project is capturing CO2 from oil sands upgrading and transporting it 65 km north for permanent storage approximately 2 km below the earth's surface.
+This project retrofitted Shell’s Scotford Upgrader for carbon capture and storage.
+The project is capturing carbon dioxide from oil sands upgrading and transporting it 65 km north for permanent storage approximately 2 km below the earth's surface.

 In 2010-11 an environmental assessment was completed.

-Since commercial operations began in 2015, the Quest Project has captured and stored over 8 million tonnes of CO2.
-The annual injection amounts up to 2022 are listed below (taken from the project's knowledge sharing documents).
+Since commercial operations began in 2015, the Quest project has captured and stored over 10 million tonnes of carbon dioxide.
+The annual injection amounts up to 2024 are listed below (taken from the project's recent knowledge sharing documents).

 Table 1.
 Knowledge sharing injection amounts reported (in million tonnes)

-The annual injection amounts up to 2022 are listed below (taken from the project's knowledge sharing documents).
+The annual injection amounts up to 2024 are listed below (taken from the project's recent knowledge sharing documents).

 Table 2.
 Knowledge sharing injection amounts reported (in million tonnes)